Hakuzōsu: Tsurigitsune

 In this story, a hunter is visited by his uncle, the priest Hakuzōsu, who lectures his nephew on the evils of killing foxes.
-The hunter is nearly convinced, but after the priest departs, he hears the cry of the fox and realizes it wasn't his uncle at all but a fox in guise.
+The hunter is nearly convinced, but after the priest departs, he hears the cry of the fox and realizes it wasn't his uncle after all but a fox in disguise.
 The fox resumes his natural form and reverts to his wild ways, takes the bait in a trap and is captured.